Groovy and Java Strings

 println(s.contains("commons-lang3-3.17.0.jar")) // false

-I first thought it was some white space problems, so I tried to trim() the string… and it worked!
-But there was no white space.
+I initially thought it was a whitespace issue, so I tried to trim() the string… and it worked!
+But there was no whitespace.

 Set<String> s = new HashSet<String>();